MangoMilk1911/ISDM/README.md

 ### Collaborative Diagram
 A collaborative diagram is a visual representation to illustrate the interaction between objects within a given use case.
 The diagram highlights the structure of interactions.

-The collaborative diagram was originally a single illustration, however, due to the structure of the Travel Compnany and how calls are distributed between differing customers, the diagram was divided into two diagrams, Inbound and Outbound customers.
+The collaborative diagram was originally a single illustration, however, due to the structure of the Travel Company and how calls are distributed between differing customers, the diagram was divided into two diagrams, Inbound and Outbound customers.
 Each diagram below shows the structure of a given call and transaction that occurs between a Relationship Manager and a Customer.

 #### Inbound
 <img src="Diagrams/Inbound Collaborative Diagram FINAL.png" width="100%">